Skip to content

 Supported Independent Living arrangements (help with and/or supervision of daily tasks) were included in the plans of 6% of Indigenous participants aged under 25 and 15% of those aged 25 and over, similar to the proportions for non-Indigenous Australians (7% and 15%, respectively).

-Indigenous participants utilised less of the committed supports in their plans than non-Indigenous participants—60% compared with 67%, respectively (NDIA 2019).
+Indigenous participants utilised less of the committed supports in their plans than non-Indigenous participants–60% compared with 67%, respectively (National disability Insurance Agency 2019).

 What do research and evaluations tell us?

 Survey and administrative data have shown a higher rate of disability across the life course for Indigenous Australians.
-Recent research highlights the characteristics, determinants and effects of disability and can provide insight into the experiences of disability across life stages.
+Research highlights the characteristics, determinants and effects of disability and can provide insight into the experiences of disability across life stages.
 For example:

 • One study focused on family and cultural inclusion as essential components of healthy child development (Gilroy & Emerson 2016).
-The research analysed data collected in Wave 4 of Footprints in Time, the Australian Longitudinal Study of Indigenous Children, and found that Indigenous children with low cognitive ability are at a higher risk of social exclusion than their peers.
+The research analysed data collected in Wave 4 of Footprints in Time: The Longitudinal Study of Indigenous Children, and found that Indigenous children with low cognitive ability are at a higher risk of social exclusion than their peers.

 • Another study found that frailty, or physiological decline in later life, is substantially higher in Indigenous Australians living in Remote areas than in other populations (Hyde et al. 2016).

-A recent study examined both peer-reviewed and grey literature focusing on access to services that increase the likelihood of Indigenous Australians with a disability to live independent and socially inclusive lives (Gilroy et al. 2017).
-The study aimed to identify methods to develop workforce capacity to better deliver National Disability Insurance Scheme (NDIS) services to Indigenous Australians with disabilities in rural and remote areas.
-The findings included:
+A study examined both peer-reviewed and grey literature focusing on access to services that increase the likelihood of Indigenous Australians with disability to live independent and socially inclusive lives (Gilroy et al. 2017).
+The study aimed to identify methods to develop workforce capacity to better deliver NDIS services to Indigenous Australians with disabilities in rural and remote areas.
+The study identified:

-• the presence of significant access and equity barriers to culturally appropriate disability support services
+• significant access and equity barriers to culturally appropriate disability support services,

-• the importance of culturally safe disability services and community-centred principles
+• the importance of culturally safe disability services and community-centred principles, and

-• identification of strategies such as cultural training for workforce development.
+• the importance of strategies such as cultural training for workforce development.

-The study identified the importance of maximising the possible benefits of disability sector reforms for Indigenous Australians with disabilities.
+The study also identified the importance of maximising possible benefits from disability sector reforms for Indigenous Australians with disabilities.

 Implications

 Although disability prevalence varies across data sources, all show a higher disability rate experienced by Indigenous Australians than non-Indigenous Australians.
-The high levels of disability and earlier onset of core activity restrictions experienced by Indigenous Australians are consistent with the higher levels of disease and injury, socioeconomic and environmental factors, health risk factors and lower access to health services relative to need.
+The high levels of disability and earlier onset of core activity restrictions experienced by Indigenous Australians are consistent with the higher levels of disease and injury, and lower access to health services relative to need.
 There is a clear link between disability and socioeconomic disadvantage (Kavanagh et al. 2013; VicHealth 2012).
 Lower levels of educational attainment, lower participation in the workforce and lower income are likely to be both the cause and consequence of disability (Biddle 2013).
-High proportions of Indigenous Australians with a disability experiencing difficulties in pursuing education or employment is of concern.
+High proportions of Indigenous Australians with disability experiencing difficulties in pursuing education or employment are of concern.

 References

-• AIHW (Australian Institute of Health and Welfare) 2019.
-Disability support services: services provided under the National Disability Agreement 2017–18.
-Cat. no: DIS 73.
+• AIHW (Australian Institute of Health and Welfare) 2020.
+Disability support services: services provided under the National Disbility Agreement 2018–19.
 Canberra: AIHW.

 • Biddle N 2013.
 CAEPR Indigenous Population Project 2011 Census Papers.
 Canberra: CAEPR.